Towards Quantum Advantage in Financial Market Risk using Quantum Gradient Algorithms: Simulation-Free Quantum Gradient Method

 The simplest high-order extension we can do is to construct an oracle which encodes the two-point approximation shown in Eq.~\eqref{eqn:gilyen_oracle}, which corresponds to $m=1$ in Eq.~\eqref{eqn:2m_point_difference}.
 Because in the QAE setting we are computing the gradients of $\theta(\boldx) = \sin^{-1}\sqrt{f(\boldx)}$ instead of $f(\boldx)$, we need to construct an oracle which performs

 where $\theta(-\boldx)=\sin^{-1}\sqrt{f(-\boldx)}$.
-In \cite{gilyen2019optimizing}, the authors suggest that high-order oracles of this form can be constructed as the product of two separate oracles with opposite phases, which in this case would be the QAE gradient oracles $\mathcal{Q}_{\theta}^{\pi S}(\boldx)$ and $\mathcal{Q}_{\theta}^{\pi S}(-\boldx)$ of Eq.~\eqref{eqn:Q_phase_kickback}.
-However, because these oracles encode both the positive and negative phases in superposition, their product generates the state
+In \cite{gilyen2019optimizing}, the authors suggest that high-order oracles of this form can be constructed as the product of two separate oracles with opposite phases.
+The same idea can be used to construct the oracle of Eq.~\eqref{eqn:sfqg_oracle} using appropriately defined oracles.
+Let $\mathcal{A}_+$ label the $\mathcal{A}$ operator of Eq.~\eqref{eqn:A_operator} and define operator $\mathcal{A}_-$ which acts as a probability oracle for the value $f(-\boldx)$